Proven Ellenton Personal Injury Attorney Ready To Serve You

 You needn't worry that you can't afford to retain us.
 Ultimately, it is the quality of your personal injury claim that concerns us, not how much money you have in the bank.
 We know that if we win your case, the money will come in – from the defendant.
 That is why we won't charge you a dime in legal fees unless we win compensation for you.

 Time, on the other hand, is a different story.
 Even though Florida allows you four years after an accident to file a lawsuit (in most cases), critical evidence can begin to deteriorate long before that deadline.
-Contact David Holland Law today by calling (941)-744-5450 or filling out our online case evaluation form to schedule a free consultation.
+Contact David Holland Law today and speak with experienced Ellenton personal injury attorneys by calling (941)-744-5450 or filling out our online case evaluation form to schedule a free consultation.
 We serve clients throughout Ellenton, including Town Center, Erie Rd. and 69th St.